The Quantum Branching Universe

 The Unweighted Skeleton

-What this chapter has built is deliberately austere: a graph, an ancestry relation, and a selection calculus.
-Nothing yet says that some branches count for more than others.
-But they do — branches carry an objective weight, fixed by the squared amplitudes of the wavefunction, and that weight is Measure, the physical quantity that turns the QBU from a map of what is possible into an account of what is probable.
-Adding Measure to the skeleton, together with the observer-relative notions of Vantage and Branchcone, is the work of the next chapter.
-And once Measure is in place as a fact about the world, there is a matching question about the head — how an agent’s subjective confidence should track objective branch weight — which is the epistemology of Measure and Credence.
+What this chapter has built is deliberately austere: a graph, an ancestry relation, and a selection calculus, all relative to a coarse-graining.
+Nothing yet says how much quantum weight belongs to the histories selected by a pattern.
+That weight is Measure, obtained from squared amplitudes over the relevant decoherent components.
+Adding Measure to the skeleton, together with Vantage and Branchcone, is the work of the next chapter.
+The matching epistemic question — how an agent’s subjective confidence should track objective quantum weight — belongs to Measure and Credence.

 The QBU framework draws on standing work: the many-worlds interpretation of quantum mechanics (Everett, 1957); the block universe reading of relativity (Putnam, 1967); causality and counterfactuals in quantum theory (Pearl, 2000; Deutsch, 1999); the formal structures of quantum mechanics and quantum computation (Nielsen & Chuang, 2010); and quantum causality (Adlam, 2021).